-The bill sent to TACIR for study, SB 1336/HB 895, would set a minimum level of compensation for a County Veterans Service Officer equal to the average pay received by department heads of the county which employs that County Veterans Service Officer.
-The Officers would be entitled to the same benefits as general county
+The bill sent to TACIR for study, SB 1336/HB 895, would set a minimum level of compensation for a CVSO equal to the average pay received by department heads of the county which employs that CVSO.
+The CVSOs would be entitled to the same benefits as general county government employees.
+It would also require the local government to provide the CVSOs with reasonable office space and administrative assistance.
+As a part of its study of the bill, the TACIR staff surveyed the state's

-&lt;sup>12 This is based on the County Veterans Service Officer Directory on the Tennessee County Veterans Service Officer Association website, http://tnvso.com/id16.html accessed November 29, 2010.
+12 This is based on the County Veterans Service Officer Directory on the Tennessee County Veterans Service Officer Association website, http://tnvso.com/id16.html accessed November 29, 2010.

-&lt;sup>13 T.C.A. § 58-3-109
+13 T.C.A. § 58-3-109

-&lt;sup>14 T.C.A. § 58-3-111
+14 T.C.A. § 58-3-111

-&lt;sup>15 T.C.A. § 58-3-110
+15 T.C.A. § 58-3-110

-government employees.
-It would also require the local government to provide the County Veterans Service Officers with reasonable office space and administrative assistance.
-As a part of its study of the bill, the TACIR staff surveyed the state's County Veterans Service Officers in October and November 2010 in order to get information on the Officers' workload and their work environment.
-A copy of the survey form is included in this tab.
-The TACIR staff received 62 responses fromCounty Veterans Service Officers in 55 counties.
-It should be noted that some counties employ more than one County Veterans Service Officer.
+CVSOs in October and November 2010 in order to get information on the CVSOs' workloads and their work environment.
+The TACIR staff received 62 responses from CVSOs in 55 counties.
+It should be noted that some counties employ more than one CVSO.